 - you were committing a crime at the time of the accident, like fleeing from the police.

 Additionally, PIP only covers car accidents.
 If your car was broken into or stolen, your PIP coverage will not apply.

 Yes, some states (not including California) require all drivers to have no-fault, or PIP, insurance coverage.
 However, the details between states vary widely.

 The following are some of the states that require drivers to have no-fault coverage:

 - New York,

 However, each of these states has its own rules for personal injury protection coverage.
 Some of them differ quite substantially.

-Still other states, like Washington and Texas, may allow no-fault insurance as an optional auto insurance policy add-on.
+- Washington and Texas allow no-fault insurance as an optional auto insurance policy add-on.